jaredmaxwell/codex-game/BUILD.md

 ### macOS
 - Ensure Homebrew is installed and up to date
 - Check that SDL2 libraries are in the correct paths
-- **"Library not loaded: libSDL2.dylib" error**: Use static linking with `make -f Makefile.macos static`
+- **"Library not loaded: libSDL2.dylib" error**: The build uses static linking by default, which embeds SDL2 into the executable
-- For distribution, static linking is recommended as it embeds SDL2 into the executable
+- The build automatically includes all required image format libraries (PNG, JPEG, TIFF, WebP, etc.)
-- If using dynamic linking, ensure SDL2 dylib files are in the same directory as the executable
+- No external SDL2 installation required for end users

 ### Linux
 - Ensure development packages are installed (not just runtime)